eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

     - requirements: Conditions to be fulfilled by the logged-in user such as group membership.
 All conditions must be fulfilled, otherwise the access condition is not fulfilled.
     - grants: Actions or data the user is allowed to execute and/or access such as accessing a specific API or reading a graph.

-For simplicity, the Turtle serialization syntax is used in the following examples, but you can define the access conditions model in any RDF serialization.
+For simplicity, the Turtle serialization syntax is used in the following examples, however, you can define the access conditions model in any RDF serialization.

 ***Property: authorization.abox.accessConditions.url***